Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 For the assignment event to send the relevant information, we have to expand the class `AssignmentLogger` by defining the method `log_assignment` with a function that stores the contents of `assignment`.

-We have also stored out SDK Key into the environment variable `EPPO_API_KEY` as a common safety practice.
+We have also stored out SDK Key into the environment variable `EPPO_SDK_KEY` as a common safety practice.

 ```python
 import logging